Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Covariate imbalance is one of the principal problems of causal inference in observational studies.
 To tackle this problem, matching algorithms can produce datasets with strong covariate balance.
-However, few have discussed how to best analyze these matched datasets.
-In particular, we found that standard analyses for matched datasets can be unnecessarily conservative if they do not account for the strong covariate balance achieved in the dataset.

-We developed a causal inference framework that explicitly addresses covariate balance by leveraging assumptions on the assignment mechanism in both the design and analysis stages of an observational study.
-In the design stage, we propose a randomization test for assessing if a particular experimental design is plausible for a matched dataset, as well as a graphical diagnostic for determining which design is most appropriate for a matched dataset.
-This approach can incorporate any experimental design, including designs with covariate balance constraints, as in matching algorithms.
+It is common to assume matched datasets approximate completely randomized or block randomized experiments if covariate balance diagnostics are met, even though these diagnostics do not formally assess whether treatment is effectively randomized.
+Instead, we propose a randomization test for assessing if a particular experimental design is plausible for a matched dataset.
+Our test is a generalization of other randomization tests for assessing covariate balance \citep{hansen2008covariate,cattaneo2015randomization,gagnon2019classification}, where we can test any experimental design, including designs with covariate balance constraints.
 In the analysis stage, we recommend a randomization-based approach, which can flexibly incorporate any assignment mechanism---a design-based decision---and any treatment effect estimator---a model-based decision.

+Our test, like all balance tests, is limited in that failing to reject does not ``prove'' that treatment is effectively randomized or that assuming randomized assignment is guaranteed to yield valid inferential results.
+Nonetheless, our test serves as a helpful tool for detecting clear violations of random assignment that harm inferential results for matched data.
+In particular, we recommend using the Mahalanobis distance as a test statistic, because it accounts for the joint behavior of covariates while acting as a global test for balance.
+Meanwhile, we found that well-designed matched datasets that exhibit high levels of covariate balance tend to approximate balance-constrained designs like rerandomization.
+Analyzing these matched datasets as such can lead to precise causal analyses.
+However, assuming a precise experimental design for a matched dataset should be proceeded with caution, because it can harm inferential results if there are still imbalances in relevant covariates after matching.